Nrapendra786/project-management-application/README.md

 ## Project Management Application

-I am unemployed software engineer based in Switzerland and wrote this application in switzerland with a hope to help companies to do project management efficiently.
+I am unemployed software engineer based in Switzerland and wrote this application with a hope to help companies to do project management efficiently.
 I wrote a simple implementation of a Scrum Board, a tool that helps visualize and manage work.

 A Scrum Board is usually made of 5 columns - *TODO*, *In-Progres*s, *In-Review*, *In-Test*  & *Done*.
 In each column there are Post-it notes that represents task and their status.